Automattic/wp-calypso/packages/launchpad/README.md

 ### checklistSlug

 Optional slug of the checklist to display.
-If not provided, we use the site intent to determine which checklist to display.
+This is ID of the checklist defined on Jetpack's side.
+See https://github.com/Automattic/jetpack/blob/2d37c444fe42eb852f34f1df6c285e94c37e9376/projects/packages/jetpack-mu-wpcom/src/features/launchpad/launchpad.php.

+We use the `@automattic/data-stores` package to fetch the checklist data and cache it, through the `useLaunchpad` query.